DylanMeeus/springboot_jwt_blog/_posts/2015-07-21-jwt-json-webtoken-logo.markdown

 ![](https://cdn.auth0.com/blog/jwtc/jwt-google-trend.png)

-I think there are many reasons why JWT are being widely adopted:
+I think there are many reasons why JWT is being widely adopted:

 * It embraces JSON which is already heavily adopted across many stacks.
-* It is simple to use and simple to implement (hence more libraries, and fewer interop issues).
+* It is simple to use and simple to implement (hence more libraries and fewer interop issues).
-* It supports symmetric, and asymmetric crypto which solves the majority of use cases.
+* It supports symmetric and asymmetric crypto which solves the majority of use cases.

 ## Numbers speak for themselves

-About 2 years since the first draft, this simple, yet useful standard expanded:
+About 2 years since the first draft this simple, yet useful standard expanded:

 ![](https://cdn.auth0.com/blog/jwtc/banner-jwt.png)